OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

     The source is therefore aligned to the one with the shared descendant.)

  1. **Proximity** [opposite of "separation"; not a great name]:
-    Suppose the separation taxonomy includes A and B, with B contained in A.
-    If node n' is in B, then prefer candidates that are in B to those that are in A but not in B.
+    Prefer candidates n with the property that the smallest separation taxon containing the source node n' is also the smallest separation taxon containing a candidate n.

-    (Example: for IRMNG _Macbrideola indica_, prefer _Macbrideola coprophila_
+    (Example: for source node Heterocheilidae in IRMNG (a nematode family) whose smallest separation ancestor is Metazoa, prefer
-    to _Utharomyces epallocaulus_.  [get more info])
+    the NCBI Taxonomy candidate with smallest separation ancestor Metazoa (also a nematode family) to the one with smallest separation ancestor Diptera (a fly family).)

  1. **Same name-string**: Prefer candidates whose primary name-string is the same as the primary name-string of n'.

+    (Example: For source node n' = GBIF _Zabelia tyaihyoni_,
-    (Example: candidate _Zabelia tyaihyoni_ preferred to candidate _Zabelia mosanensis_ for
+    candidate _Zabelia tyaihyoni_ from NCBI is preferred to candidate _Zabelia mosanensis_, also from NCBI.
+NCBI _Z. mosanensis_ is a
-    n' = GBIF _Zabelia tyaihyoni_.)

-    [MTH: is there a synonym in this example? seems obvious as stated.]
+    candidate for n' because GBIF declares that Z. mosanensis is a synonym for GBIF _Z. tyaihyoni_.)

 If there is a single candidate that is not rejected by any heuristic, it is aligned to that candidate.